Historic Facebook debut falls flat

 At the same time, scores of young companies are building new products and services, in some cases on top of the Facebook platform and in some cases in competition with it, and attracting huge amounts of investment capital.

-A handful of such so-called Web 2.0 companies, including Zynga Inc (ZNGA.O), LinkedIn Corp LNKD.N, Yelp Inc (YELP.N) and Groupon Inc (GRPN.O), have already gone public, and others have been acquired by the industry giants.
+A handful of such so-called Web 2.0 companies, including Zynga Inc, LinkedIn Corp, Yelp Inc and Groupon Inc, have already gone public, and others have been acquired by the industry giants.
 All of those stocks fell on Friday in sympathy with Facebook's weaker-than-expected debut.

 In an indication of the land grab now under way in the Internet world, Facebook in April spent $1 billion to acquire Instagram, a tiny photo-sharing company with lots of users but no revenue.
 A Facebook rival, social scrap-booking site Pinterest, raised money earlier this week at a valuation of $1.5 billion in a sign that venture capitalists and other private investors still see enormous potential in Web 2.0 companies.